BenchLabs/bench-technology-handbook/how-were-organized.md

 Creating great technology is a Bench-wide effort.
 In our day-to-day work, we mostly interface with [7 teams](#groups-and-teams) who report into three departments: `Technology`, `Product`, and `Operations`.
 The teams are organized into two working groups: `Business Technology (BizTech)` and `Product Development`.

-To prevent siloing, we have a Technical Leadership group who ensure that the efforts of our teams are complimentary, and that our systems are in good health.
+To prevent siloing, we have a Technical Leadership group who ensure that the efforts of our teams are complementary, and that our systems are in good health.
 They work closely with the Backend and Frontend guilds to create alignment around how we build our technology.

 Finally, we have management groups who oversee the entire organization.
 They are charged with building and maintaining our culture, and delivering on the promises we make to our clients and the rest of Bench.